-The museum offers an introduction to the history of contemporary design with free display Designer Maker User, and opportunities to explore the present and future of design through a programme of temporary exhibitions and pop-ups.
+Design is a continually evolving subject.
+The Design Museum offers opportunities to explore the present and future of design through a programme of temporary exhibitions and displays.

 Sponsored by Alexander McQueen.
 How does London repeatedly set the creative agenda?
 Find out in this major exhibition celebrating the city's leading role in global fashion.
 In collaboration with the British Fashion Council, it celebrates the 30th anniversary of the BFC’s NEWGEN programme.

 A playful and immersive display in partnership with Intuit Mailchimp to explore email’s transformational powers.
 With the acceleration of new technologies like artificial intelligence and new methods of connecting online, the display asks: how will email shape our future?

 A free display created by performance artist Fyodor Pavlov-Andreevich featuring a collection of wooden furniture spread throughout the museum.
 Climb, hide within, and temporarily inhabit these sculptures to create your own experience of ANTIFURNITURE.

 How can we design our homes to respond to the climate emergency?
 Discover how architects are reimagining wood, stone and straw to design homes fit for the future.

 Designer Maker User is an introduction to the museum’s collection, looking at the development of modern design through these three interconnected roles.
 Free entry.